How might we replace all gas-powered vehicles in NYC?

 The Department of Citywide Administrative Services (DCAS) operates a fleet of 30,000 city-owned and leased vehicles, the largest municipal fleet in the United States.
 Through Mayor de Blasio’s NYC Clean Fleet initiative, DCAS is working to cut greenhouse gas emissions in half by 2025.
 As part of this effort, NYC currently operates over 1,000 on-road electric vehicles with plans to for expansion in FY18 and beyond.
 This is one of the largest EV fleets in the world.
 The City also operates 630 off-road electric and solar units including carts, forklifts, and sign-boards.
 The City now operates over 422 EV chargers for fleet units including our first solar carport units.
 The City is working to expand its Battery Electric Vehicle (BEV) fleet and fast EV charging ports, including solar carports.
 As part of this effort, new and emerging technologies will be considered to help achieve the Clean Fleet Initiative.

-Up to three finalists from Track 1 will be awarded $20,000 apiece to demonstrate their technology in NYC to government representatives, including the Chief Fleet Officer of New York City.
+Up to six finalists from Track 1 and Track 2 will be awarded $13,000 apiece to demonstrate their technology in NYC to government representatives, including the Chief Fleet Officer of New York City, NYC Department of Transportation, Mayor’s Office of Sustainability, and others.

-Up to three finalists from Track 2 will be invited to present their proposals to the NYC Department of Transportation and Mayor’s Office of Sustainability.
-The Track 2 winner will receive $20,000 to further develop and expand their proposal and present a live demo bringing that proposal to life (e.g. virtual reality demo, charging demo, city-scale mock-up with adoption scenarios).
+In some cases a finalist may present a live demo bringing their proposal or technology to life (e.g. virtual reality demo, charging demo, city-scale mock-up with adoption scenarios).
 The winner may have elements of their submission included in the City’s EV charging roadmap (currently in development).

 How to Get Involved

 Applicants submit short statements expressing the team’s concept for the challenge and supporting documentation.